oracle-livelabs/database/heatwave-machine-learning/connect-dbs/connect-dbs.md

 11. On Networking, make sure '**MDS-VCN**' is selected

-    'Assign a public IP address should be set to Yes
+12. 'Assign a public IP' address should be set to Yes

     ![CONNECT](./images/05compute-ip.png "compute-ip ")

-12. On Add SSH keys, paste the public key from the notepad.
+13. On Add SSH keys, paste the public key from the notepad.

     ![CONNECT](./images/05compute-id-rsa-paste.png "compute-id-rsa-past ")

-13. Click '**Create**' to finish creating your Compute Instance.
+14. Click '**Create**' to finish creating your Compute Instance.

-14. The New Virtual Machine will be ready to use after a few minutes.
+15. The New Virtual Machine will be ready to use after a few minutes.
 The state will be shown as 'Provisioning' during the creation

     ![CONNECT](./images/05compute-privision.png "compute-provision ")

-15. The state 'Running' indicates that the Virtual Machine is ready to use.
+16. The state 'Running' indicates that the Virtual Machine is ready to use.

     ![CONNECT](./images/05compute-running.png "compute-running ")